 Some burglaries are unavoidable but, in many cases, home owners are making things all too easy for the thieves.
 Being conscious of your home security ahead of a holiday and, more importantly, while you’re on holiday, is vital so that you don’t make your home a target.

 Here are eight tips for keeping your house, and your belongings, secure while you’re away.

 Ask a friend or neighbour to collect your mail

 Of course, you’ll lock your doors and windows before you leave, but it always pays to make your place look like it’s occupied by asking a friend or neighbour to clear the letterbox and put your bins out and back in.
 You can return the favour when it’s their turn for a break.

-Better still, get yourself a live-in carer.
-In this age of the never-empty nest, 20-something nieces, nephews and neighbours’ kids should be lining up to nurture your vege garden, and their sense of independence.
+Better still, get yourself a house-sitter.
+In this age of the never-empty nest, 20-something nieces, nephews and neighbours’ kids should be lining up to nurture your vegie garden and their sense of independence.

 If you can’t find a house sitter, invest in programmable timers that will switch on lights and appliances such as your television on a schedule so it looks like you’re at home.